-Applications for visas to Kuwait can be made in the country of the applicant's residence at the Kuwait embassy or, alternatively, at any Kuwait Embassy outside the country of residence.
+Applications for visas to Kuwait can be made in the country of the applicant's residence at the Kuwait Embassy or, alternatively, at any Kuwait Embassy outside the country of residence.
 A visa can also be obtained from the Ministry of Interior in Kuwait through the visitor's sponsor or host.
 Hotels also provide entry visas to Kuwait, provided stay is planned at their premises.

-New visa regulations are now in effect and allow certain nationalities to obtain Tourism Visas valid for 3 months upon arrival.
-Also, professionals of other countries not covered in the list and residing in any of the GCC countries can enter Kuwait on a 3 month tourist visa.
+New visa regulations are now in effect and allow certain nationalities to obtain Tourism Visas valid for 1 month upon arrival (subject to change).
+Also, professionals of other countries not covered in the list and residing in any of the GCC countries can enter Kuwait on a 1-month tourist visa (subject to change).